 Once the mash is fermented into a low-alcohol liquid known as distiller’s beer, it’s time for distillation.
 This is the process of heating the liquid in a still to separate and concentrate the alcohol.
 As the liquid heats, the alcohol evaporates, travels up the still, and is then cooled and condensed back into a liquid.
 This new, high-proof, un-aged spirit is often called “white dog.”
 Both bourbon and Tennessee whiskey must be distilled to no more than 160 proof (80% alcohol by volume).
 This rule is important because it ensures the spirit retains plenty of flavor from the original grains.
 If it were distilled any higher, it would start to become a more neutral spirit, like vodka, losing the very character that makes it a whiskey.

-The Rules of Aging
+Aging Gracefully: The Rules of the Barrel

 Here’s where much of the magic happens.
 After distillation, the clear “white dog” spirit is put into barrels to mature.
 For both bourbon and Tennessee whiskey, the law is incredibly specific: the spirit must be aged in new, charred oak barrels.
 The “new” part is crucial because it means each batch of whiskey gets the full impact of the wood’s flavor.
 The “charred” interior of the barrel caramelizes the wood’s natural sugars and creates a layer of charcoal that helps filter the spirit as it ages.
 Over time, the whiskey breathes in and out of the wood, drawing out color, aroma, and tasting notes of vanilla, caramel, and spice.
 This interaction is fundamental to creating the spirit that Mary Dowling herself perfected through resilience and craft.